The Barn Scout Hall: History

 By 1838 when Mosman owned 108 acre along the local waterfront, he decided to sell his whaling interests and retire to a country property near Glen Innes.
 On his death in Randwick in 1863 he was buried at St. Jude's cemetery, Randwick, in a grave now maintained by Mosman Council.

-The Barn has since had a range of uses, including being the site of the first meeting that led to the formation of the Mosman Municipal Council, a roller skating rink and other uses.
-The Barn was saved from property developers in 1925 when it was purchased by scouting parents for use by the 1st Mosman 1908 Scout Troop.
-It was used as their headquarters until 2002 when wild weather severely damaged its roof.
-The entire site was then declared dangerous due to mud and rock slides from the nearby cliff, resulting in the temporary removal of the scouts.
+The Barn subsequently had a range of uses, including being the site of the first meeting that led to the formation of the Mosman Municipal Council, a roller skating rink and other uses.

-Recognising the historic significance of their Scout Hall, the group embarked on a successful six-year campaign to restore and conserve the Barn.
-This began with a five-year fundraising campaign that raised almost one million dollars.
+In 1925, the Barn was saved from property developers when it was purchased by parents for the 1st Mosman Scout Troop, which was founded in 1908 and was one of earliest formed Scout organisations in Australia and the world.
+The property was later vested, in trust, in The Boy Scouts Association New South Branch.
+The Barn was used as the headquarters of the 1st Mosman Scouts.
+In 2002, wild weather severely damaged its roof.
+The entire site was then declared dangerous, due to mud and rock slides from an unstable cliff behind the Barn and the risk of a block of home units coming down on top, resulting in the temporary relocation of the scouts.
+Recognising the historic significance of their Scout Hall, the Scout group embarked on a successful six-year campaign to restore and conserve the Barn, beginning with a five-year fundraising campaign that raised almost one million dollars.
 Godden Mackay Logan heritage consultants sponsored the project, preparing a conservation management plan to enable the Scouts to apply for heritage funding.

-The major risk to the Barn was an unstable cliff behind the building which threatened to come down, possibly bringing with it a block of home units on top.
-Only after stabilising the cliff face and restoring the building were the Scouts able to return home.
+After stabilising the cliff face and restoring the building, the Scouts returned home to the Barn.

 The Barn is now viewed by the local community as the heart of Mosman, a valued community facility and home to the resident Scout group.